bolt-project/bolt/docs/source/overview-related.rst

 .. _Blaze: https://github.com/ContinuumIO/Blaze

-On the JVM, the ND4J_ project is also trying to provide ndarray-like functionality that incorporates Spark, as well as leveraging GPUs.
-And the spark-timeseries_ project provides time series functionality to RDDs.
-And Spark itself has recently introduced a DataFrame API, which similarly enhances the RDD interface to be more data science friendly, but does not provide straightforward ndarray functionality.
+On the JVM, the ND4J_ project is also providing ndarray-like functionality using both Spark and GPUs, and spark-timeseries_ adds time series functionality to RDDs.
+Spark itself has introduced a DataFrame API, which similarly enhances the RDD interface to be more data science friendly, but does not provide straightforward ndarray functionality.
 In some ways, our efforts here are similar but for ndarrays instead of DataFrames.

 .. _spark-timeseries: https://github.com/cloudera/spark-timeseries
 .. _ND4J: https://github.com/deeplearning4j/nd4j